El Paso, TX

 The Chile Relleno is served with a fairly mild sauce and a very doughy crust that distinguishes it from the New Mexico version.
 The chile itself and the cheese inside, though, are very similar to ones I have had in Las Cruces and other places throughout the Land of Enchantment.
 I was especially impressed by the way the cheese melts to just the right consistency for maximum enjoyment of this dish.

-Tri-Color Enchiladas are another good choice for a combination plate, and provide more classic El Paso style dishes.
-Known as the “Mexican Flag” in some restaurants, the red, green, and white represent the colors of the flag, but also give a variety of flavors.
+Tri-Color Enchiladas are technically an enchilada plate rather than a combination plate, but it is one of my favorite dishes here that includes a combination of different items.
+Known as the “Mexican Flag” in some restaurants, the red, green, and white represent the colors of the flag.
 I think the green chile at Su Casa is one of the best in El Paso, although the red is really my go-to choice.
 The “white” enchilada is actually a red one with sour cream on top, so you are in effect getting two red enchiladas and one green one.
-They tend to spread the sour cream over all three enchiladas on the plate, but you do end up with the three distinct flavors.
+They tend to spread the sour cream over all three enchiladas on the plate, but to me this is a good thing and you still end up with the three distinct flavors.

 The Tortilla Soup is well spiced with excellent cheese.
 If this were going to be the main part of the meal, though, I would prefer the caldo tlalpeño at Café Mayapán that also contains avocado and a whole chipotle chile.
-Su Casa serves the soup in either a whole order, which would constitute a pretty substantial meal, or a half order.
+Su Casa serves the soup in either a whole order, which would constitute a pretty substantial meal, or a half order (I really prefer the half order and having it as an appetizer).

 The Refried Beans, topped with a generous amount of cheese, are delicious when eaten on chips.
 Traditional wisdom seems to be that beans made with lard have a better flavor, but the ones at Su Casa made with vegetable oil seem to disprove this theory.